Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Verbal Tic: He says the phrase "actually" (jitsu wa) in every other sentence.

-Voiced by: Yukiyo Fujii (JP), Lauren Landa (EN)
+Voiced by: Yukiyo Fujii (Japanese), Lauren Landa (English)

 - A-Cup Angst: Slaps Mest when she thinks he's staring at her flat chest.

 - Back for the Finale: She's seen in the Continuity Cavalcade watching other wizards lend their magic power to Lucy's Fairy Sphere against Acnologia.

 - Broken Bird: She is resigned to her role as one of the Infinity Clock's seals, knowing that it will end with her being frozen in time for 100 years.

 - De-Power: She loses her celestial magic when Mest takes the brunt of Racer's Anti-Link, which otherwise would've turned her into a motionless chrysalis for 100 years.